ethaninniss/insta/README.md

 Once signed up, be able to save data into backend
 Then to sign in check if the handle or username inputted matches a user in the database

+Created multiple users through creating a new object that holds the handle which is the name of the users profile data

+Now try and delete the sumbit buttons so everything is inputted when pressing sign-up

+Next make a sign-in page